N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 is successfully established, you will see the change of heater power on the [web GUI](http://localhost:8001/) of the simulation.

-### Step 4: Monitoring Services
+### Step 4: Monitoring Time Series Data

+In the previous steps, the platform has already reveived a lot of data.
+This data has been persistently stored as time series, which is also available for querying and can be used for various analyses.
+In the Postman collection, you will find three requests that query the time series data for each entity individually.
+Feel free to try them out.

-FIWARE platform provides a live monitoring service via Grafana.
+Besides, there is also a live monitoring service via Grafana.
 The users can view the value of entity attributes on a dashboard.
 To start the service, please first log in to the [Grafana Dashboard](http://localhost:3000) with the default username `admin` and default password `admin`.